NCodeGroup/NCode.SystemClock/README.md

 /// <summary>
 /// Provides access to the normal system clock with accuracy in milliseconds.
 /// </summary>
-public interface ISystemClockMillisecondsPrecision : ISystemClock {
+public interface ISystemClockMillisecondsAccuracy : ISystemClock {
     // nothing
 }

-public class SystemClockMillisecondsPrecision : ISystemClockMillisecondsPrecision { /* ... */ }
+public class SystemClockMillisecondsAccuracy : ISystemClockMillisecondsAccuracy { /* ... */ }

 /// <summary>
 /// Provides access to the normal system clock with accuracy in seconds.